-How do science journalists find news?
 Why should we consider open access publishing?
-And is the peer-review process living up to standards?
+Is the peer-review process living up to standards and how can scholarly communication be supported by new tools?
 The Future of Scholarly Communication on October 7th 2019 in Hanover is a one-day meeting that will dig deeper into these topics.
 The program features presentations and discussions on some of the hottest topics in scholarly communication and will end with an MCAA German chapter meeting.

 The event is free of charge and includes a vegan lunch, which will served on site.
 There will be an optional social dinner at Hugo's on Ernst-August-Platz 10 in Hanover (find menu here), starting at 18:30.
 Please register via the registration form below, with your name, email adress and an indication of if you want to join the dinner.